CHIN 1002 - Chinese IB

 Assessment DetailWeekly dictation: weekly character dictations from week 2 to week 11, each worth 1% of the semester total - 10% weighting

-Participation: attendance and participation in all lectures and tutorials - 10% weighting
+Participation: attendance and participation in all lectures, tutorials, seminars and MyUni activities - 10% weighting

 No information currently available.